davidbolton1/CharlieSolution/README.md

 **While you are on the Management API page visit the "Api Explorer" tab -> Create application(If you have made an API explorer application already you can skip this step) -> Copy the given token.
 Navigate to the .env.example file and replace the placeholder in the AUTH0_APIV2_TOKEN field with the token value that was just copied.**

-4. From the dashboard click Auth Pipeline -> Rules -> Create Rule -> Whitelist for a Specific App
+4. From the dashboard click Auth Pipeline -> Rules -> Create Rule -> Whitelist for a Specific App -> Save Changes
 ![Alt text](./public/whitelist.png?raw=true "Whitelist Rule")

-If the rule already exists, you could add this JS code instead.
 ``` javascript
 function userWhitelistForSpecificApp(user, context, callback) {
   // Access should only be granted to verified users.